ShawnGeorge03/FinLearn/docs/assign-doc.md

 - `service.yaml`
   - This file contains all the configuration required to deploy a Google Cloud Run Service.
   - For more information, please refer the [YAML Reference](https://cloud.google.com/run/docs/reference/yaml/v1).
+- Created a Jest Test Runner to be used to verify code changes before a build is initiated.

 ### DockerHub